havocado/havocado/README.md

 ### Hello!
 I'm Hailey.

-I am a recent gruaduate from Simon Fraser University with a degree in Computer Science and Mathematics.
+I am a recent graduate from Simon Fraser University with a degree in Computer Science and Mathematics.

 My passion lies in Rendering/Mathematics and I am looking into a career in the field of Computer Graphics.